-Writing from Monterey on August 15th, 1849, to his wife, Lucy, J. Ross Browne (reporter of the Constitutional Convention) recounted his trip from San Francisco to Monterey, and then went on to tell her of his business arrangements with those in charge of the Convention.
+J. Ross Browne, the reporter of the Constitutional Convention held in Colton Hall, Monterey, the latter part of 1849 - wrote to his wife, Lucy, on Aug.
+15, 1849, an account of his trip from San Francisco to Monterey and then went on to tell her of his business arrangements with those in charge of the convention.

-"Mr. Ord, a gentleman with whom I spent the evening, says there is \$500,000 in the treasury for the purpose of paying the expenses, and that they will have no hesitation in paying me very handsomely.
-Judge Dimmick, late Alcalde of San Jose, asked me what I intended to charge.
-I had not thought much on the subject, but said I presumed about \$200 each for fifty delegates would be a fair compensation.
+"Mr. Ord, a gentleman with whom I spent the evening, says there is \$500,000 in the treasury for the purpose of paying the expenses, and that they will have no hesitation in paying me handsomely.
+Judge Demmick, late alcalde of San Jose, asked me what I intended to charge.
+I had not thought much on the subject, but said I presumed about \$200 each for the 50 delegates would be a fair compensation.
 He said if that was all, there would not be the slightest difficulty about it.
-Since then I have concluded that if \$10,000 can be had so easily I had better hold out for \$20,000 which would make it an object of some importance.
+Since then I have concluded that if \$10,000 can be had so easily, I had better hold out for \$20,000 which would make it an object of some importance.
 You must bear in mind that this will not be the only pay.
-I intend retaining the copyright, and expect to make as much more out of that."
+I intend retaining a copyright and expect to make as much or more out of that."

-On August 23, 1849, he wrote again: "Monterey is a small place of no commercial importance.
-It is the present capital of California, but the seat of government will probably be removed in a year or two to San Jose.
-There are but few houses in Monterey, and not many Americans except the officers of the military establishment.
+On Aug.
+23, 1849 he wrote again: "Monterey is a small place of no commercial importance.
+It is the present capital of California, but the seat of government will probably be removed to San Jose.
+There are but few houses in Monterey and not many Americans except the officers of the military establishment.
 I have become acquainted with most of them.

 "It is now night.
-I am seated at a table in a little log hut belonging to Captain Halleck.
-I have a room and a bed in Captain Halleck's house, which costs me nothing, and I pay only eleven dollars a week for board at an eating house, which is unusually cheap for California.
+I am seated at a table in a little log hut belonging to Capt.
+Halleck.
+I have a room and a bed in Halleck's house, which costs me nothing, and I pay only \$11 a week for board at an eating house, which is unusually cheap for California.
 At present Halleck is secretary of state."

-In another letter written on August 26th, 1849, he wrote: "I like the climate of Monterey.
+Browne's next letter to his wife, written Aug.
+26, 1849 reports: "I like the climate of Monterey.
 It is cool and bracing.
 The thermometer has scarcely varied from 65 degrees since I arrived here.
-The mornings and evenings are generally foggy.
+The mornings, and evenings are generally foggy.
 The most delightful parts of the day are lost, sunrise and sunset.
-During the rest of the day the temperature is extremely pleasant, and the sky clear and mild.
+During the rest of the day the temperature is extremely pleasant and the sky clear and mild.
 I greatly prefer Monterey to San Francisco.
-It is rather a dull place to a stranger, but when one is acquainted the time passes pleasantly enough."
+It Is rather a dull place to a stranger, but when one is acquainted the time passes pleasantly enough.

 "The Spanish families living here are said to be the best and most refined in California.
-Many of the ladies perform on the guitar and piano."
+Many of the ladles perform on the guitar and piano."

-On September 21, 1849, J. Ross Browne reported to his wife by letter that the Convention had that day made him an appropriation of \$10,000 for reporting the proceedings.
-It would take four or five months he thought, but he planned to do much of the work after his return home.
+On Sept.
+21, 1849, Mrs. Browne was informed by her husband that the convention had that day made him an appropriation of \$10,000 for reporting its proceeding.
+It would take four or five months he thought, but he planned to do much of the work after he returned home.

-Following the adjournment of the Convention on September 23rd, Browne set about getting subscribers to the report - Dr. Semple, the president, promised to take 300 copies himself, according to Browne's letter.
+Following the adjournment of the convention on Sept.
+23, Browne set about getting subscribers to the report -Dr. Semple, the president, promised to take 300 copies himself, according to Brown's letter.